 Sticky and sweet with a punch of garlic, this Brown Sugar Garlic Pork loin is sure to be a huge hit with your family.
 Serve it up with some roasted carrots and potatoes on the side for a healthy balanced meal.
 From start to finish it is 45 minutes, most of which is just letting it cook in the oven!

-Ahh Thursdays!
-They are usually the hardest day of the week for me as I always wish they could just be Friday but am always disappointed there is another day before I can just unwind for the weekend with extra help from the hubby with the kids.
-It is also usually the day we used to order food in since I am almost always running on empty energy wise and making dinner feels like a chore.
+Keep this recipe on hand for a day like Thursdays, which are usually the hardest day of the week for most as you always wish they could just be Friday but are always disappointed there is another day before you can just unwind for the weekend with extra help from the hubby with the kids.
+You might feel like you are running on empty energy wise and making dinner feels like a chore.

-To make this deliciously easy meal, we start by preheating the oven to 375 degrees.
-Mix 1/4 cup canola oil, salt and pepper with sliced carrots and potatoes and put onto a sheet tray.
+To make this deliciously easy meal, start by preheating the oven to 375 degrees.
+Mix ¼ cup canola oil, salt and pepper with sliced carrots and potatoes and put onto a sheet tray.